MedicineToken/Medical-SAM-Adapter/README.md

 - 23-05-10.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.
 - 23-05-11.
 GitHub Dicussion opened.
 You guys can now talk, code and make friends on the playground 👨‍❤️‍👨.
 - 23-12-22.
 Released data loader and example case on [REFUGE](https://refuge.grand-challenge.org/) dataset.
+- 24-01-03.
+Update a new version on arxiv with more methodology details and experimental results

 ## Requirement